 If you are in a rush or unsure of bus timetables, then hailing a taxi is easy, especially in Dublin City Centre.

-You can hail a taxi from the side of the road or hop into one at a taxi rank.
 Uber does operate in Dublin, but you will be met by an ordinary taxi cab, not a private vehicle.
 All taxi services are regulated in Dublin so private Uber drivers cannot and do not operate in Dublin.

 There are also taxi offices dotted around the city from where you can get a taxi.
 If you are staying in the centre of Dublin and need a taxi, ask reception at your accommodation to organise one for you, they will have details for several nearby firms.

-Just be aware that taxis are not the most budget-friendly way to travel around Dublin.
-They are a convenience and great if you want to get back to your accommodation after a night enjoying live music and a few drinks, but during the day I recommend you stick to other forms of transport if you are looking to keep your costs down.
+They are convenient and great if you want to get back to your accommodation after a night enjoying live music and a few drinks, but during the day I recommend you stick to other forms of transport if you are looking to keep your costs down.

-You can use this as an example or modify and change it to suit your own needs.
 I am including a trip north to Belfast for those looking to explore some of Northern Ireland as well as the Republic of Ireland.
-However, if you plan to stay south, you can exclude this section from your itinerary.

-Before you head off pick up a map of Ireland and download your trip details ahead of time.
 Transport for Ireland has resources for planning your routes, timetables and more.
 They also have network maps for the bus services in each major city, which you can find by clicking here.
-You can also use Google Maps and Rome2Rio to plan your journeys.

-Make sure to do a little planning ahead of time and if you can, prebook your tickets to avail of the best fares.
 You should also book your accommodation at each destination and choose somewhere that is close to the bus or train station to avoid having a long walk or taxi journey.

 This itinerary will see you base yourself in main cities and towns from where you can explore the wider city or take day trips to other tourist attractions.

 It is better to spend a few days in each location to avoid spending all your time on buses or trains and to give you a chance to explore.
-At least two nights in each location is advisable so you break up the travelling and have at least one full day for exploring.

 Dublin Airport to Belfast